Hiking: the little-known trails of the Vallée-de-la-Gatineau

 Sentiers de la chute Quinn (Montcerf-Lytton)

-Mount Morissette trails (Blue Sea)
+Mont Morissette trails (Blue Sea)

-Located less than 90 minutes’ drive north of Gatineau in the municipality of Blue Sea, Mount Morissette Regional Park is the perfect place to contemplate the forested landscape of the Vallée-de-la-Gatineau.
+Located less than 90 minutes’ drive north of Gatineau in the municipality of Blue Sea, Mont Morissette Regional Park is the perfect place to contemplate the forested landscape of the Vallée-de-la-Gatineau.
 From the mountain’s 400-metre summit, you can take in a panoramic view of a dozen lakes, including majestic Blue Sea Lake.
 With a protected area of nearly 600 hectares, it has 13 kilometres of hiking trails.

 As you set off into the forest, don’t miss the heritage fire tower, erected in 1930 (Trail 1).
 There are also an 18-metre observation tower and a mountaintop lookout.
 After your climb, rest your legs and warm yourself by the fire in the beautiful four-season shelter at the summit.

-The three trails at Mount Morissette are diverse enough to suit all abilities.
+The three trails at Mont Morissette are diverse enough to suit all abilities.
 Trail 1 leads directly to the summit, while Trail 2 makes a big loop around the mountain through a magnificent hardwood forest.
 Keep your eyes peeled—you may come across beavers at work!
 Trail 3 is considered the most difficult: a good six kilometres through dense forest, full of challenges for more experienced hikers!

 It’s hunting season: be smart, be safe!